oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 Using this syntax, the target of the requirement mapping is a *list* of target requirements rather than a single requirement.

-### Requirement Mapping Rules
+## 15.5.3 Requirement Mapping Rules
 This section documents the rules for requirement mapping.

+1. Requirements from a *substituted* node can only be mapped onto *dangling* requirements in the substituting template.
+2. The total number of requirements mapped onto *mandatory* requirements in the substituting template must not exceed the lower bound of the `count_range` in the corresponding requirement definition in the substituted node's type.
+3. The total number of requirement mappings must not exceed the upper bound of the `count_range` in the corresponding requirement definition in the substituted node's type.
+Note that this is a convenience rule only, since according to rule 2, any *excess* mappings would have to map onto optional requirements, and as a result can safely be ignored.

+Note that there are no constraints on the minimum number of requirement mappings.
+More specifically, the total number of requirement mappings is allowed to be smaller than the lower bound of the `count_range` in the corresponding requirement definition.

-The types defined in the following code snippet are used to illustrate the
+The types defined in the following code snippet are used to illustrate these rules:
-rules:
 ```yaml
 tosca_definitions_version: tosca_2_0
 capability_types: